mdeghady/kafka-spark-streaming-pipeline/README.md

  op-spark-master-1:/opt/bitnami/spark/spark_consumer.py
 ```

-Now we need to get the address where our spark master is running.
+Now, we need to get the address where our spark master is running.
-Run the following command and the output will have info like the following line.
+Run the following command .the output will have info like the following line.

 ```
 docker logs op-spark-master-1